-Again, that depends.
 Some states — like Nevada — allow casinos to stop players whom they believe are counting cards in blackjack, while other states — like New Jersey — prevent casinos from discriminating against players based on presumed card counting skills, even if tell-tale signs of card counting are detected.

-If you’re accused of card counting at a Las Vegas casino, you may be asked to leave, and the casino staff are likely to claim that, since the casino is private property, they can ask you to leave the table (or the casino) for any reason they deem appropriate.
+If you’re accused of card counting at a Las Vegas casino, you may be asked to leave, and the casino staff is likely to claim that, since the casino is private property, they can ask you to leave the table (or the casino) for any reason they deem appropriate.
 If they suspect you of counting cards, you may be barred from cashing in your chips, too.
 In this case, it’s best to comply to avoid making a scene and incurring any actual arrestable offenses, like trespassing or disorderly conduct.

 If you’re accused of card counting at a New Jersey casino, like one in Atlantic City, you cannot be banned from the blackjack tables.
 The same is true if you’re actually “caught” using this blackjack strategy.
 That’s because there are state laws that prohibit casinos from “discriminating” against players based on skill or a lucky streak.

 There have even been reports of casinos attempting to detain players they’re accusing of card counting, which the casino is not allowed to do unless there is evidence of actual cheating per the state’s legal definition.
 Some casinos may try to ask for your ID or take your photo so as to enforce a ban or communicate the existence of a card counter to other area casinos.
 If this happens to you, you may want to consult a legal professional.